unicode-org/message-format-wg/spec/formatting.md

 Formatting of a _message_ is defined by the following operations:

-- **_Expression and Markup Resolution_** determines the value of an _expression_ or _markup_,
+- **_Expression and Markup Resolution_** determines the resolved value of an _expression_ or _markup_,
   with reference to the current _formatting context_.
   This can include multiple steps, such as looking up the value of a variable and calling formatting functions.
   The form of the resolved value is implementation defined and the value might not be evaluated or formatted yet.
+  However, if it is the resolved value of an expression with a function
-  However, it needs to be "formattable", i.e. it contains everything required by the eventual formatting.
+  1. if the function is a formatting function, it needs to be "formattable", i.e. it contains everything required by the eventual formatting.
+  2. if the function is a selection function, it needs to be "selectable", i.e. it contains everything required required by the eventual matching and ordering of keys.

   The resolution of _text_ is rather straightforward, and is detailed under _literal resolution_.